sstelfox/stelfox.net/content/notes/tails.md

 ---
+title: Tails Setup Notes
+weight: 37
+taxonomies:
   tags:
   - linux
   - security
-title: Tails Setup Notes
 ---

 This is relevant for TAILS version 2.5 and basically follows their install